alrokayan/hadoop-openstack-centos/README.rst

 ::
 	.
 01-centos-openstack/07-show-IPs.sh
 	.
 01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR THE SLAVE>
-From the slave VM execut this command to see how many Data Nodes are running:
+From the slave VM execut this command to see if the new salve (Data Node) is running:
 ::
 	sudo -u hdfs hadoop dfsadmin -report